prem22k/memory-mandala/CODEBASE_SUMMARY.md

 # Project Overview

-**The Mandala of Us** is a romantic, AI-enhanced web application that transforms shared memories into an interactive, growing mandala visualization.
-Each memory submitted by users is enhanced with AI-generated poetry and unique geometric art patterns, creating a beautiful "celestial garden" of memories.
-The app features a dark, elegant UI with animated P5.js mandala visualizations, real-time Firebase synchronization, and mobile-responsive design.
-Users can add memories with titles and dates, view poetic reflections, and interact with their mandala through Canvas, SVG, or WebGL rendering modes.
+**Memory Mandala** is a web application that visualizes shared memories as an interactive, growing mandala.
+Each memory is enhanced with AI-generated poetry and artistic patterns (color, symmetry, shape) via the OpenRouter API (DeepSeek R1).
+The application is built with React 19, Vite, and TypeScript, utilizing P5.js for visualization (Canvas, SVG, WebGL) and Firebase for real-time data synchronization and authentication.

 ---